pokelabo/redis-paired-worker/README.md

 ## Changelog

+* 0.3.0 - Added method `RedisPairedWorker.hlock` to use redis' hash for locks.
 * 0.2.2 - Modified default timeout values.
 * 0.2.1 - Fixed a bug on deleting an expired lock.
 * 0.2.0 - Changed the structure of redis' lock value, to store both lock expiration date and lock status.